Local Chimney Sweep Covering Sunderland, Washington & Wearside

 Highly recommended.
 Very happy with job done and left the job spotless.
 Friendly and professional. - Marie from Sunderland

-Why Sunderland Chimneys Need Regular Sweeping
+Why Wearside Chimneys Need Regular Sweeping

-• Fallen soot left behind from previous poor sweeps
+• Fallen soot left behind from previous poor sweeps.

-• Bird nests blocking the top of the flue
+• Bird nests blocking the top of the flue (extremely common near the coast).

-• Thick creosote from stoves being slumbered constantly
+• Thick creosote from stoves being "slumbered" constantly.

-• Chimneys with no cowl fitted
+• Chimneys with no cowl fitted to withstand North Sea winds.

-• No carbon monoxide alarm installed in the room
+• No carbon monoxide alarm installed in the room.

 When airflow is restricted, smoke can spill back into the room and carbon monoxide risk increases.
 An annual sweep reduces the risk of chimney fires and keeps the flue operating safely.

-Bird Nests in Sunderland Chimneys
+Bird Nests in local Chimneys

 Jackdaws are frequent offenders.
 Once a nest starts forming, it doesn’t take long for the flue to become restricted.
-Lighting a fire with a partial blockage can push smoke back into other rooms — something many customers notice before they even realise there’s a nest present.
+Lighting a fire with a partial blockage can push smoke back into other rooms—something many customers notice before they even realise there’s a nest present.

 Tip: